-Further, disclosures are also provided under "Use of Non - GAAP financial information" on page 25
+Further, disclosures are also provided under "Use of Non - GAAP financial information" on page 24

 Others: In this report, the term "Bharti Infratel" or "Infratel" or "the Company" refers to Bharti Infratel Limited, whereas references to "we", "us", "our", "the Group" and other similar terms, unless otherwise specified or the context otherwise implies, refer to Bharti Infratel Limited taken together with Bharti Infratel's 42% equity interest in Indus Towers Limited.
+Additionally, "Indus" refers to Indus Towers Limited unless otherwise specified.